 Learning to participate in healthy dialogue

 “These kids are bright and capable,” says Uhlenkott.
 “They can learn social skills but it takes time to do that.
-That’s what makes a wilderness environment like Trails an ideal place for these young people to find success.
-At Trails we have the time and patience to help these young people really learn social skills and practice them with peers.”
+That’s what makes a wilderness environment like Trails an ideal place for these teens to find success.
+At Trails, we have the time and patience to help autistic children really learn social skills and practice them with peers.”

 Trails Carolina can help

-Trails Carolina, a wilderness therapy program for teens ages 10-17, can help your teen achieve lasting success.
+Trails Carolina, wilderness therapy programs for teens with autism ages 10-17, can help your autistic child achieve lasting success by learning new skills, practicing goal setting, and learning socially appropriate behaviors.

 Learn more by calling 800-975-7303 for more information.